uscuni/streetscape/Readme.md

 ## Output files

 The files in the `data/output` folder are generated using the `momepy.Streetscape` class and are saved as Apache GeoParquet files, to reduce their footprint.
 GeoParquet can be opened using `geopandas.read_parquet` and converted to any other file type as needed.

+## License

+The data is available under the [Open License 2.0](https://geoservices.ign.fr/cgu-licences) © IGN - 2024.

+The code is available under MIT License.